 But last month, U.S. District Court Judge Jesus Bernal, appointed to the bench by Barack Obama, sided with FFRF, saying the prayers at the school board meetings “constitute unconstitutional government endorsements of religion.”

 “[M]embers of the Chino Valley Unified School District Board of Education … are hereby enjoined from conducting, permitting or otherwise endorsing school-sponsored prayer in board meetings,” Bernal ordered.

 Last Thursday, the board voted 3-2 to appeal the ruling, a move that FFRF noted could be costly.

 “An appeal could take another two years, given the backlog in the 9th U.S. Circuit Court of Appeals, and the total fees and costs for a simple appeal would probably be $350,000,” attorney Andrew Seidel wrote in a statement.
 “The board members shouldn’t let their faith trump good sense.”

 But on Monday, board members met to vote on who would be selected to provide legal representation.
-The chosen firm, Tyler and Burke, will offer assistance pro bono.
+The chosen firm, Tyler and Bursh, will offer assistance pro bono.
 According to reports, hundreds of area residents flooded both the inside and outside of the building to express support—with many holding signs that simply read “Pray!”

 Some spoke before the board.